Chart Color Schemes

 AreaSearch assessment of residential development activity positions Blacktown (East) - Kings Park among the top 25% of areas assessed nationwide

-Blacktown (East) - Kings Park has received approximately 220 dwelling approvals per year over the past five financial years, totalling 1,104 homes.
-As of FY26, 21 dwellings have been approved.
-The average population growth for each dwelling built between FY21 and FY25 is 0.4 people per year, indicating that supply meets or exceeds demand.
-New properties are constructed at an average cost of $257,000, reflecting more affordable housing options.
+Blacktown East - Kings Park has seen approximately 220 dwelling approvals per year over the past five financial years, totalling 1,104 homes.
+As of FY-26, there have been 25 approvals recorded.
+On average, 0.4 people move to the area for each dwelling built annually between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
+The average construction value of new properties is $257,000, which is below regional norms, offering more affordable housing options.

-Looking ahead, Blacktown (East) - Kings Park is expected to grow by 6,200 residents through to 2041.
+Looking ahead, Blacktown (East) - Kings Park is expected to grow by 6,200 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development